 MITA’s 50-year reign culminated in large post-war commissions for Italian ocean liners and shipping companies, with vibrant tapestries, curtains and furnishings that adorned lavish spaces on the vessels – most notably the first-class reading room of the ill-fated Andrea Doria.

-This exhibition, organised in collaboration with MITA Archive, M.A.
-Ponis, Nervi on loan to Wolfsoniana - Palazzo Ducale Fondazione per la Cultura, Genoa, reveals the company’s characteristically Italian approach to design.
+This exhibition, organised in collaboration with MITA Archive, Nervi on loan to Wolfsoniana - Palazzo Ducale Fondazione per la Cultura, Genoa, revealed the company’s characteristically Italian approach to design.